Is Motorcycle Insurance Required by Law?

 State-by State Motorcycle Insurance Requirements

-When deciding if you need motorcycle insurance, a huge factor in your decision is the state in which your motorcycle is registered.
-The law in 47 states makes it mandatory to carry insurance on your motorcycle, but even in Florida, Montana and Washington where it is not required by law, it is probably a good idea to have insurance.
-There are 8.4 million motorcycles registered in the United States representing only 3 percent of the total number of registered motor vehicles, but motorcycle riders are 29 times more likely to be killed in a collision than are the occupants of other types of vehicles.
-No matter whether you live and ride in a state that requires motorcycle insurance or one that does not, your insurance decision is easier if you understand the various types of coverage insurance companies offer.
+When deciding if you need motorcycle insurance, an important factor in your decision is the state in which your motorcycle is registered.
+The law in 47 states makes it mandatory to carry insurance on your motorcycle.
+Still, even in Florida, Montana, and Washington, where it’s not required by law, it is probably a good idea to have insurance.
+There are 8.4 million motorcycles registered in the United States, representing only 3 percent of the total number of registered motor vehicles.
+Still, motorcycle riders are 29 times more likely to be killed in a collision than are the occupants of other types of vehicles.
+Whether you live in a state that requires motorcycle insurance or not, your insurance decision is easier if you understand the various types of coverage insurance companies offer.

-Whether you own a motorcycle, car or truck, if you plan to operate it on public roads, it must be registered with the appropriate agency in your state, which is usually the department of motor vehicles.
-One of the requirements for registration of a motor vehicle, including a motorcycle, in the vast majority of states is proof of insurance coverage meeting the legally required minimum coverages for bodily injury and property damage.
+Whether you own a motorcycle, car or truck, if you plan to operate it on public roads, it must be registered with the appropriate agency in your state — typically the DMV.
+One of the requirements for registration of a motor vehicle, including a motorcycle, in the vast majority of states, is proof of insurance coverage meeting the legally required minimum coverages for bodily injury and property damage.

 Bodily injury and property damage insurance protects you against claims filed by other parties in the event of an accident caused by you.
-If a pedestrian or the occupants of another vehicle suffer physical injuries and prove you were at fault, the financial burden of compensating them is met by your insurance company under the bodily injury coverage.
-Damage you cause to another vehicle or to other types of property, such as a fence or a building, is paid through the property damage coverage.
+If another party suffers physical injuries and prove you were at fault, the financial burden of compensating them is met by your insurance company under the bodily injury coverage.
+The damage you cause to another vehicle or property is paid through the property damage coverage.

-If you live in a state with mandatory motorcycle insurance laws, operation of a motorcycle without the minimum insurance coverage is a violation of the law.
-Three states, Florida, Montana and Washington, do not have laws requiring motorcycle owners to show proof of insurance to register them.
+If you live in a state with mandatory motorcycle insurance laws, the operation of a motorcycle without the minimum insurance coverage is a violation of the law.
+Three states, Florida, Montana, and Washington do not have laws requiring motorcycle owners to show proof of insurance to register them.
 If you live in one of those states, do you need motorcycle insurance?

-Unless you are prepared to be financially responsible for claims for injuries and property damage caused by an accident that was your fault, you should have motorcycle insurance even in states in which it is not mandatory.
+Unless you’re prepared to be financially responsible for claims from damage caused by an accident that was your fault, you should have motorcycle insurance even in states in which it is not mandatory.
 A lawsuit for personal injuries could result in a substantial judgment putting your income and assets at risk of being seized to satisfy it.

 States with mandatory motorcycle insurance laws require liability insurance, the term used for a combination of bodily injury and property damage coverages.
 Some states might require other types of coverage, so it’s a good idea to check with your state’s motor vehicle office.

-Whether you must obtain motorcycle insurance because of legal requirements in your state or are electing to obtain it because of the protection it offers, you have a few decisions to make about the types and amount of coverage you need and the company to choose for you policy.
+No matter the reason for your decision to invest in insurance, you have a few choices to make about the types and the company you choose to go with.
 An important consideration to keep in mind about coverage options and the insurance companies competing for your motorcycle insurance business is the cost.

-Increasing bodily injury and property damage beyond the minimums required by the law in your state offers more protection in the event of an accident, but you must also weigh the additional cost involved.
+Increasing bodily injury and property damage beyond the minimums required by the law in your state offers more protection in the event of an accident.
+Still, it would be best if you also weighed the additional cost involved.
 Shopping and comparing rates with different insurance carriers is essential to ensure you are getting the best deal that is available.

 Mandatory minimums represent the least amount of liability insurance coverage you need to comply with state law.
-They are expressed as a series of three numbers.
-For example, mandatory motorcycle insurance coverage in California is presented as 15/30/5.
+They’re expressed as a series of three numbers.
+For example, mandatory motorcycle insurance coverage in California presents as 15/30/5.
 The numbers translate into the following coverage requirements: